- Tax Reform

 Form 1099-K is used to report the yearly gross amount of transactions (e.g., digital payments, credit card/debit cards, store value of gift cards, payment apps, and online marketplaces) that go through third-party settlement organizations (TPSO).
 The form is used to report taxable income.

-TPSOs are required to send a copy of a 1099-K to a business or employer by January 31 each year after filing the form with the IRS, but only if the threshold for a singular transaction or a combination of transactions surpasses the threshold.
+TPSOs are required to send a copy of a 1099-K to a business or employer by Jan.
+31 each year after filing the form with the Internal Revenue Service.

 Note: The 1099-K should not include reimbursement of personal expenses, such as a friend or family member paying back money for dinner.
 These types of reimbursements or even monetary gifts sent via a TPSO should be marked personal to avoid confusion and ultimately inclusion in the reporting.